Mansab67/Quikkred/bluechip-finmax-main/FINAL_IMPLEMENTATION_SUMMARY.md

 ## ✨ **CONCLUSION**

-The bluechipfinmax NBFC platform has a **solid foundation** with **45% of features implemented**.
+The Quikkred NBFC platform has a **solid foundation** with **45% of features implemented**.
 The architecture is scalable, secure, and follows modern development practices.
 The platform is ready for:

 1. **Testing & Feedback**
 2. **Database Integration**